2021 Semeru eruption: 4 December

 Initial reports confirmed three people, a store owner and two miners, were missing when the Gladak Perak Bridge in Lumajang collapsed due to a lahar.
-Later in the evening of 4 December, that number was revised to nine.
+Later in the evening, that number was revised to nine.
 According to the Indonesian Ministry of Health, one person was killed and 45 people were injured.
 More than 40 people were seriously wounded by pyroclastic flows, with four burn victims taken to the intensive care unit for their severe injuries.
 A total of 38 people were treated at the Penanggal Health Center.
 Another 10 miners at a sand mine in Renteng Village were trapped and an initial attempt to rescue the miners was unsuccessful.
-A subsequent report indicated differently.
-According to the Indonesian National Board for Disaster Management (BNPB), ten miners thought to be missing at a sand mine in Lumajang were rescued.
-However, some number of sand miners are still unaccounted for.
+However, the Indonesian National Board for Disaster Management (BNPB) said that ten miners thought to be missing at a sand mine in Lumajang were rescued, with some others still unaccounted for.

 5 December

-A second death was confirmed on the morning of 5 December at the Dr. Haryoto Hospital due to severe burns.
+A second death was confirmed in the morning at Dr. Haryoto Hospital due to severe burns.
 The total death toll was later revised to 14; 11 in Pronojiwo subdistrict and three in Candipuro subdistrict.
 Most of the fatalities succumbed to burns.
-Two of the fatalities were from the Supiturang and Sumberwuluh villages respectively.
-Five other victims were from the Curah Kobokan village.
-Five bodies are undergoing the identification process at the Bhayangkara Hospital.
+Two of the fatalities were from Supiturang and Sumberwuluh villages respectively.
+Five other victims were from Curah Kobokan village.
+Five bodies are undergoing the identification process at Bhayangkara Hospital.
 The number of burn victims was also updated to 89 from the early morning figure of 57.

 6 December

-On 6 December, the BNPB released an update stating that 15 people have died from the eruption while the number of missing individuals have risen to 27.
-Local news sources in the evening reported at least 22 fatalities, adding that only five bodies have not been identified.
+The BNPB released an update stating that 15 people have died from the eruption while the number of missing individuals have risen to 27.
+Local news sources in the evening reported at least 22 fatalities, adding that only five bodies remained unidentified.
 The BNPB later confirmed the death toll.
 Fourteen of the victims were from Pronojiwo sub-district while eight others from Candipuro sub-district.
-According to an official from the BNPB, eight bodies from Pronojiwo have been buried.
+According to an official from the BNPB, eight bodies from Pronojiwo had been buried.

 7 December

-On 7 December, officials raised the death toll in Lumajang to 34.
-Of the 34 bodies recovered, ten have not been identified.
-The number of unaccounted residents fell from 27 to 22 while injured figure was updated to 169.
+Officials raised the death toll in Lumajang to 34, ten of whom were unidentified.
+The number of unaccounted residents fell from 27 to 22 while the number of injured was updated to 169.
 One hospitalized victim also succumbed to his injuries.
-On top of the human casualties, livestock consisting of at least 138 goats and 23 cows were lost.
+Livestock consisting of at least 138 goats and 23 cows were also lost.